Mixarar/scpcbm/game/plot.md

 {.is-warning}
 # Plot
 ## Backstory
-In the depths in the darkness Multiple Keter and euclid Facilities Were Attacked, Scps were relocated to multiple sites but it was found out by the Terrorists multiple times, SCPs Were relocated to SITE-██ Canada In middle of no where, Chaos insurgency sent DR.Maynard And his partner Agent.Skinner To Reap the Facility, After few days Agent skinner Released SCP-106 when his Partner Carey left to get his Coffe in the cafeteria, After SCP-106 was released DR.Maynard Rushed to SCP-079s Chamber and Released SCP-079, After SCP-106 was re-contained Dr Researcher Ferguson Tried to open the doors to SCP-079 but it was locked, Ferguson Called the ██████ Crew to Break down the door.
+In the depths in the darkness Multiple Keter and euclid Facilities Were Attacked, Scps were relocated to multiple sites but it was found out by the Terrorists multiple times, SCPs Were relocated to SITE-██ ████ In middle of no where, Chaos insurgency sent DR.Maynard And his partner Agent.Skinner To Reap the Facility, After few days Agent skinner Released SCP-106 when his Partner Carey left to get his Coffe in the cafeteria, After SCP-106 was released DR.Maynard Rushed to SCP-079s Chamber and Released SCP-079, After SCP-106 was re-contained Dr Researcher Ferguson Tried to open the doors to SCP-079 but it was locked, Ferguson Called the ██████ Crew to Break down the door.
 ## Main character
 DR.Benjamin oliver walker and His Mind did a Test on █████████ Without permission but he got Detected and got Demoted to Class-D personal but he got Amnestic-Class-B so he wouldn`t remember anything, age, Name, Where he lived.
 ![7b7dc7baea42ee01b8f077fff33ab0bd098d9c02r1-2048-1281v2_uhq-removebg-preview_(1).png](/images/logos/7b7dc7baea42ee01b8f077fff33ab0bd098d9c02r1-2048-1281v2_uhq-removebg-preview_(1).png)